 How should I prepare for Facial Trauma surgery?

-Dr. Choi gives you instructions to prepare for your surgery.
+The provider gives you instructions to prepare for your surgery.
 In most cases, you will need to avoid eating or using any alcohol or tobacco products after midnight before your surgery.
 You should also remove any nail polish.
 While oral and maxillofacial surgery is usually an outpatient procedure, you need to arrange for a friend or family member to drive you home.